GPTP-workshop/gptp-workshop.github.io/schedule.md

 ---

 ### Location
-GPTP-2022 will be held at the University of Michigan, in [Weiser Hall](https://sites.lsa.umich.edu/weiserhall/), 10th Floor.
+GPTP-2022 will be held at the University of Michigan, in [Weiser Hall](https://sites.lsa.umich.edu/weiserhall/), 10th Floor, 500 Church Street, Ann Arbor, MI 48109-1042.

 ### Thursday 2 June, 2022